-The burden of proof is that thing in law Judge Judy (my sister's TV addiction) harps on to the plaintiff and defendant, just to get them to stick to relevant facts, they indeed need to PROVE, or rebut, to shift the burden .. to win a favorable judgment from her .. the DECISIONMAKER.
+The burden of proof is what Judge Judy (my sister's hero and TV addiction) harps on to small claims court plaintiffs and defendants.
+All she wants them to do is stick to the relevant facts, they indeed should be sticking to to PROVE, or REBUT the burden of proof .. that is if they want to win a favorable judgment from her .. the final DECISIONMAKER.

-I mention a TV courtroom, because when she does harp, she explains well, if you listen, what both you and an employer are expected to know before attending a lower level unemployment hearing .. just about anywhere across this country.
+I mention TV court only because when she does harp, I think she explains what it means to meet, or rebut a burden of proof .. and it's basically, the same standard of law being used that you and an employer should understand before attending a lower level unemployment hearing and in just about any state across this country.

-There's basically, only three ways to move and end an at-will employment relationship.
+There's basically, three ways for a moving party to move and end an at-will employment relationship.

 Parties to appeals, particularly claimants, often focus their attention only on the separation (discharge or voluntary quit) issue and overlook such additional issues as: alleged false statements, overpayments, availability or claim filing requirements.